ScottLinnn/Papers-System/README.md

 - [x] Bigtable
 - [x] Pavlo, A., Curino, C. and Zdonik, S., 2012, May.
 Skew-aware automatic database partitioning in shared-nothing, parallel OLTP systems.
 In Proceedings of the 2012 ACM SIGMOD International Conference on Management of Data (pp. 61-72).
 - [x] Zhou, X., Yu, X., Graefe, G. and Stonebraker, M., 2023.
 Two is Better Than One: The Case for 2-Tree for Skewed Data Sets. memory, 11, p.13.
-- [ ] Dynamo
-- [ ] O’Neil, P., Cheng, E., Gawlick, D. and O’Neil, E., 1996.
-The log-structured merge-tree (LSM-tree).
-Acta Informatica, 33, pp.351-385.
 - [x] Franklin, M.J., 1997.
 Concurrency Control and Recovery.
 - [x] Vuppalapati, M., Miron, J., Agarwal, R., Truong, D., Motivala, A. and Cruanes, T., 2020.
 Building an elastic query engine on disaggregated storage.
 In 17th USENIX Symposium on Networked Systems Design and Implementation (NSDI 20) (pp. 449-462).
 - [x] Li, G., Dong, H. and Zhang, C., 2022.
 Cloud databases: New techniques, challenges, and opportunities.
 Proceedings of the VLDB Endowment, 15(12), pp.3758-3761.
 - [x] Li, G., Zhou, X. and Cao, L., 2021, June.
 AI meets database: AI4DB and DB4AI.
 In Proceedings of the 2021 International Conference on Management of Data (pp. 2859-2866).
+- [x] Stonebraker, M. and Hellerstein, J., 2005.
+What goes around comes around.
+Readings in database systems, 4, p.1.
+- [x] Abadi, D.J., Madden, S.R. and Hachem, N., 2008, June.
+Column-stores vs. row-stores: how different are they really?.
+In Proceedings of the 2008 ACM SIGMOD international conference on Management of data (pp. 967-980).
 - [ ] Perron, M., Castro Fernandez, R., DeWitt, D. and Madden, S., 2020, June.
 Starling: A scalable query engine on cloud functions.
 In Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data (pp. 131-141).
 - [ ] Verbitski, A., Gupta, A., Saha, D., Brahmadesam, M., Gupta, K., Mittal, R., Krishnamurthy, S., Maurice, S., Kharatishvili, T. and Bao, X., 2017, May.
 Amazon aurora: Design considerations for high throughput cloud-native relational databases.
 In Proceedings of the 2017 ACM International Conference on Management of Data (pp. 1041-1052).
-- [x] Stonebraker, M. and Hellerstein, J., 2005.
-What goes around comes around.
-Readings in database systems, 4, p.1.
+- [ ] Dynamo
+- [ ] O’Neil, P., Cheng, E., Gawlick, D. and O’Neil, E., 1996.
+The log-structured merge-tree (LSM-tree).
+Acta Informatica, 33, pp.351-385.

 ## TiDB